7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 6.md

 1. For my first version,  I pretty much followed the literal description in the exercise and used monitors.

 2. For my second version, I created a _link set_ where all the Workers were linked to a MasterLink.
 That way if one Worker failed, they would all fail--including the MasterLink.
 Then, I created a Monitor process to monitor the MasterLink.
 Therefore, when any Worker failed the Monitor would detect the MasterLink failing.
+Then all that was required was to restart the Workers.
 For testing,  I used erlang's observer app, `observer:start()`, to kill random Workers.
 In the observer window, you can click on the Processes tab, then you can right click on a running process, then choose Kill Process.
 After killing a process, you can selelct View>Refresh to display the new Worker processes that were created.

 Both versions are included below: